UBIFS FAQ and HOWTO

 The ext4 file-system helps buggy applications to lessen the probability of getting zero-length files by implementing a special hack.
 Please, refer this section for more information.
 UBIFS does not provide a similar hack, although we are planning to implement it.

-Why my file has zeroes at the end after an unclean reboot?
+Why does my file have zeroes at the end after an unclean reboot?

 Power cuts often lead to holes at the end of files.
 Holes are areas of the file which contain no data.
 For example, if you truncate a file to a larger size and synchronize it - you end up with a hole.
 Holes are read as zeroes.
 Often files with holes are referred to as sparse files.
 People sometimes deliberately create sparse files in order to save space - this is sometimes better than filling files with lots of zeroes.